November 17th, 2025

 Prayer Requests

-Blythe Brookshire- for lung health and healing
+Blythe Brookshire- for continued recovery and strength recovery

 Rosemary Herrick who is recovering from a stroke and other health issues/challenges